Skydivesquirrel/Skydivesquirrel/README.md

 - Godot engine video game (https://godotengine.org/)
 - Custom Swagger Docs (https://swagger.io/)
 - Tenant Management Software (in dev)
+- Teaching kids to code (https://codingwithsophie.warwick.ac.uk/)
 - I do these fun puzzles every year, Advent of Code (https://adventofcode.com/)

 Really into self-hosting.
 Currently have a local homeserver running a couple games servers.
 A Nextcloud Server (https://nextcloud.com/) and a Jellyfin server (https://jellyfin.org/).
 All of these are running in docker containers on a local box in my house!